tsunami416604/azure-docs.hu-hu/articles/vpn-gateway/vpn-gateway-howto-point-to-site-classic-azure-portal.md

 Az ügyféltanúsítványok visszavonásához vegye fel az ujjlenyomatot a visszavont tanúsítványok listájára.

 1. Kérje le az ügyféltanúsítvány ujjlenyomatát.
-További információkért lásd: [hogyan: A tanúsítvány ujjlenyomatának lekérését](https://msdn.microsoft.com/library/ms734695.aspx).
+További információkat [a tanúsítványok ujjlenyomatának lekérését ismertető útmutatóban](https://msdn.microsoft.com/library/ms734695.aspx) találhat.
-2. Másolja át az adatokat egy szövegszerkesztőbe, és távolítsa el a szóközöket, úgy, hogy egy folyamatos karakterláncot kapjon.
+2. Copy the information to a text editor and remove its spaces so that it's a continuous string.
-3. Lépjen a klasszikus virtuális hálózatot.
-Válassza ki **pont – hely VPN kapcsolat**, majd **szükséges tanúsítvány kezelése** megnyitásához a **tanúsítványok** lap.
+3. Go to the classic virtual network.
+Select **Point-to-site VPN connection**, then select **Manage certificate** to open the **Certificates** page.
-4. Válassza ki **visszavont tanúsítványok listájának** megnyitásához a **visszavont tanúsítványok listájának** lapot.
+4. Select **Revocation list** to open the **Revocation list** page.
-5. Válassza ki **tanúsítvány hozzáadása** megnyitásához a **tanúsítvány felvétele a visszavont tanúsítványok listájának** lapot.
+5. Select **Add certificate** to open the **Add certificate to revocation list** page.
-6. A **ujjlenyomat**, illessze be a tanúsítvány ujjlenyomatát egy folyamatos sorként szöveg, szóközök nélküli szövegláncként.
-Válassza ki **OK** befejezéséhez.
+6. In **Thumbprint**, paste the certificate thumbprint as one continuous line of text, with no spaces.
+Select **OK** to finish.

 A frissítés befejezését követően a tanúsítvány már nem használható csatlakozáshoz.
-Azok az ügyfelek ezt a tanúsítványt használatával csatlakozik, hibaüzenet arról tájékoztatja, hogy a tanúsítvány már nem érvényes.
+Clients that try to connect by using this certificate receive a message saying that the certificate is no longer valid.

-## <a name="point-to-site-faq"></a>Pont – hely – gyakori kérdések
+## <a name="point-to-site-faq"></a>Point-to-Site FAQ

 [!INCLUDE [Point-to-Site FAQ](../../includes/vpn-gateway-faq-point-to-site-classic-include.md)]

-## <a name="next-steps"></a>További lépések
+## <a name="next-steps"></a>Következő lépések

-- Miután a kapcsolat elkészült, a virtuális hálózatokhoz hozzáadhat virtuális gépeket.
+- After your connection is complete, you can add virtual machines to your virtual networks.
 További információkért lásd: [Virtuális gépek](https://docs.microsoft.com/azure/).

-- Hálózatok és Linux rendszerű virtuális gépek ismertetése: [Azure- és Linux rendszerű virtuális gép hálózati áttekintés](../virtual-machines/linux/network-overview.md).
+- To understand more about networking and Linux virtual machines, see [Azure and Linux VM network overview](../virtual-machines/linux/network-overview.md).

 - A pont–hely hibaelhárítási információiért tekintse át az [Azure pont–hely kapcsolatok hibaelhárításával](vpn-gateway-troubleshoot-vpn-point-to-site-connection-problems.md) foglalkozó cikket.